dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 - basic template setup with an index page, an about page and a posts category
 - responsive navigation header ~~with minimal javascript~~ with pure css to hide the nav on small screens
 - to keep that s***er down, the theme features a sticky footer
-- included helper partial to show Hugo parameters during development
+- included helper partials to show Hugo parameters and Tailwind CSS breakpoints during development

 Live long and code.